project-poodle/poodle/design.md

 - epoch represented as unsigned int (4 bytes), possible life span ~4000 years

+Poodle cluster level consensus keeps global state for the entire poodle cluster, e.g.

+- node membership
+- global config parameters
+- global status and stats
+- current epoch
+- global lookup schemes
+- global compression schemes

+Cluster level configs are published to all the nodes in the cluster, and are replicated to all the nodes.

 ### Data Segment Consensus ###

 Each segment (raft.size) of the Poodle cluster on the hash ring forms a Raft consensus protocol, and keeps a segment of data in a distributed key/value store.

 The membership of each raft consensus protocol is dynamically determined by the location of the node on the cluster.
 E.g.